Friday, November 1, 2024

 Historically, a parade of authoritarian (leaning) individuals and ensembles, from crown to cabinet, have used these institutions to flex, with academics emerging as captive employees and awkward champions of solidarity, who think tenure, shared governance, and academic freedom are essential to career, calling and cultivation.
 And I suppose they are correct, if you assume a mono-model world.

 For me, I’ll stick with the freedom that was mine at birth and the academic that I have worked to become.
 More importantly, because no one can deny my natural freedom (of expression) or that what I am now (as a worker) is an academic, what I demand is that I be enabled to exercise these two fundament features of me, without the so-called need of academic freedom to protect me from crown, cabinet, college, or colleague.
-While the Ross-et-als speak of freedom reduced to a clause in a two-year employment contract, I speak of freedom that is in constitutions of nations and professional societies.
+While the Ross-et-als speak of freedom reduced to a clause in a two-year employment contract, I speak of freedom codified in the constitutions of nations and professional societies, but present from the moment of birth.

 Academic freedom is not fundamental, not like the freedom of my personal and professional expression.
 Not like the freedom to provide for myself, the people closest to me and ones I have yet to meet in the community.
 It’s simple: If I am professionally licensed to do outside the employ of some inheritance what I have done many times inside these monolithic institutions, then who or what is to threaten my (academic) freedom as an academic (or citizen)?
 Explore this suggestion, please.
 But in a model constituted of academics in professional society and practice - as one finds in law or medicine - the centuries-old threat posed by these institution frontmen-slash-middlemen is hobbled.